Lake Mégantic

-Lake Mégantic (Lac Mégantic, [lak meɡɑ̃tik]) is a body of water in Québec, located in the Appalachian Mountains near the U.S. border.
+Lake Mégantic (Lac Mégantic, [lak meɡɑ̃tik]) is a large body of water in Québec, Canada, located in the Appalachian Mountains near the U.S. border.
 It is a source of the Chaudière River which drains into the St Lawrence River at Québec City.
 The lake has a surface area of 26.4 km2 with several villages and small towns on its shores, including Lac-Mégantic, Frontenac, Marston, and Piopolis.
 It is part of Le Granit Regional County Municipality, a rural region where forestry and granite extraction are important activities.

 Toponymy

 The name may derive from Namagôntekw, which in the Abenaki language means place where there is trout in the lake.
 The name has had many variants, including Amaguntik on maps documenting the 1775 American invasion of Quebec.

 Physical geography

 The water surface is 395 m above mean sea level and the lake has an average depth of 75 m; its total surface area is 26.4 km2, with a total shoreline of 45.4 km.
 Its length is about 16 km and it has an average width of 3.5 km.